Xilinx, Inc. (XLNX) Reveals an Earnings Mystery

 XLNX’s Market Performance

-XLNX stocks went down by -4.67% for the week, with a monthly drop of -5.69% and a quarterly performance of 5.34%, while its annual performance rate touched -5.93%.
-The volatility ratio for the week stands at 3.63% while the volatility levels for the past 30 days are set at 2.27% for Xilinx, Inc..
-The simple moving average for the period of the last 20 days is -3.25% for XLNX stocks with a simple moving average of 8.60% for the last 200 days.
+XLNX stocks went up by 0.08% for the week, with a monthly drop of -3.58% and a quarterly performance of 12.24%, while its annual performance rate touched -3.34%.
+The volatility ratio for the week stands at 2.90% while the volatility levels for the past 30 days are set at 2.33% for Xilinx, Inc..
+The simple moving average for the period of the last 20 days is -1.10% for XLNX stocks with a simple moving average of 9.89% for the last 200 days.

 Analysts’ Opinion of XLNX